pivotal/docs-tap/tap-gui/customize/customize-telemetry.hbs.md

 # Customize the Tanzu Developer Portal telemetry collection

-This section tells you how to customize telemetry collection for the Tanzu Developer Portal (formerly named Tanzu Application Platform GUI) portal.
+This topic tells you how to customize telemetry collection for Tanzu Developer Portal (formerly named Tanzu Application Platform GUI).

 ## <a id="telemetry-customizing"></a> Customize organization ID